 Great Crested Newt Identification

-In Britain there are three species of newt, great crested, smooth and palmate.
+In Britain, there are three species of newt, great crested, smooth and palmate.
 The Great Crested Newt is significantly larger than the other two species with the largest females growing up to 16cm.
 Great crested newts can be found across the UK although it occurs less frequently in the West.
 They spend much of the year on land, however, towards the end of winter adult newts return to their aquatic habitats to breed.

 Both males and females are mainly black with warty skin.
 The head and sides have small white speckles.
 During the breeding season, males have a jagged crest which is absent in females.
 Out of the water the crest flops over so the males can appear like females.
 The underside is orange with black spots.
 On females, the orange colouration continues along the underside of the tail.
 Males have no orange underside on the tail and instead have a white/silvery stripe on the sides.
-Newly metamophosed great crested newts are like smaller versions of the adults and are unmistakable compared to smooth and palmate newts.
-Smooth news are sometimes mistaken for great crested newts, however, they are much smaller and the crest runs unbroken along the body and tail.
+Newly metamorphosed great crested newts are like smaller versions of the adults and are unmistakable compared to smooth and palmate newts.
+Smooth news is sometimes mistaken for great crested newts, however, they are much smaller and the crest runs unbroken along the body and tail.
 The great crested newt crest has a break in it at the base of the tail and is more jagged.